 Affairs of the heart: Charles II's mistresses

 The young King’s heart was soon taken by the married beauty Barbara Villiers who Charles would show off publicly.
 Villiers came to symbolise the excess and promiscuity of the Restoration court.
 His brother’s secret marriage to a commoner also added an air of scandal to the crown.

 The early years of his reign were marked by a flair for public spectacle, winning over nobility and commoner alike.
 There was also private tragedy with the death of two of his closest family members.

 Despite having fathered a child by his mistress, Charles was keen to marry.
 Catherine of Braganza, daughter of King John IV of Portugal, was chosen.
-Her dowry was generous indeed: two million crowns and Bombay and Tangiers thrown in for good measure.
+Her dowry was generous indeed: two million crowns and the cities of Bombay and Tangiers thrown in for good measure.

 The marriage was to be courteous rather than passionate.
 The couple spoke no common language and the Portuguese Catherine was considered to measure up poorly next to the beauty of the King’s mistress.
 Worse, the King insisted on openly carrying on his affair and fathering a second child with Barbara.